tonietto/tonietto/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently working for mercanis.
+I am currently working for Mozilla.

-You can ask me about linux, the command line, vim, js, react and stuff.
+You can ask me about cross-functional teams, devops, linux, the command line, web apps, board games and stuff.